-It's the worst flooding Serbia, part of the Balkans Peninsula, has seen in at least 120 years
+Worst flooding the region has seen in at least 120 years

-At least 13 people are dead in Bosnia and Herzegovina, Deputy Minister of Security Samir Agic said.
+NEW: At least 20 people are dead in Serbia and Bosnia-Herzegovina

 It’s the worst flooding Serbia has seen since the country began keeping records 120 years ago, according to meteorologists.

-The catastrophic weather has prompted authorities to declare a state of emergency in neighboring Bosnia and Herzegovina, according to a government statement.
-Bosnian authorities say the flooded town of Maglaj received the average rainfall for two months in less than two days.
+The catastrophic weather has prompted authorities to declare a state of emergency in Bosnia-Herzegovina, according to a government statement.
+Bosnian authorities say the flooded town of Maglaj received the average rainfall for a two-month period in less than two days.

 The Prime Minister pointed out that a dam 7.3 meters tall (24 feet) has been erected, but that the current level of the Sava River is over 6.3 meters – a historic high.
-The river is expected to rise near Belgrade.
+The river is expected to rise.
 He warned that it is difficult to predict what will happen if the river reaches 6.8 meters, or slightly more than 22 feet.

-The Prime Minister thanked the many countries that have already come to Serbia’s aid.
-He was especially grateful to members of the Russian special forces, highlighting one member who swam 200 meters (656 feet) in cold water to save several people.
+The Prime Minister thanked countries that have already come to Serbia’s aid.
+He said he was especially grateful to members of the Russian special forces, including one member who swam 200 meters (656 feet) in cold water to save several people.